savss624/Twitter-Sentiment-Analysis/README.md

 Since we decided to select the technique of the Natural Language Processing, we have to validate it with the existing training data set before applying to the test data set.

 ![report](https://github.com/savss624/Readme-Images/blob/main/Twitter%20Sentiment%20Analysis/report.png)
-An accuracy of 0.93837 is obtained for our training data which is a pretty good score.
+An accuracy of 0.90318 is obtained for our training data.